steamship-core/langchain-production-starter/README.md

 You will need to fetch a Telegram key to connect your companion to Telegram.
 [This guide](/docs/register-telegram-bot.md) will show you how.

+If you want to set-up billing you will need to fetch a payment provider key.
+[This guide](/docs/payment-telegram-bot.md) will show you how.

 ## Development 😎